litepresence/Bitshares-stcp_socket.cpp-/README.md

+## stcp_socket.cpp

-stcp_socket was targeted as low hanging fruit for revision by large languge model
+was targeted as low hanging fruit for revision by large languge model

 containing only 117 lines of code